 Chris Deal graduated from Iowa State University in 2008 with a Bachelor of Science in Mechanical Engineering.
 After undergrad he received a Rotary Ambassadorial Scholarship allowing him to spend a year in Uganda coordinating service projects and completing his Master of Science in Renewable Energy through Makerere University.
 When he returned, Chris joined the Teach for America program, where he taught high school science in an inner city Kansas City public school, during which he obtained his Master in Education from Rockhurst University.
 Chris is a co-founder of the nonprofit organization, EOS International, which focuses on sustainable development in the developing world through the application of appropriate technology.
 In 2011, Chris joined MODUS Engineering, a building energy systems consulting firm located in Des Moines, Iowa, where he currently works as a Senior Project Manager.
 During his four years at MODUS, Chris has designed and overseen the construction of tens of millions of dollars, with systems serving buildings ranging from hospitals to sports stadiums to historical renovations.

-Nate Dobbels (B.S., Agriculture Education and International Agriculture, '12) currently works for Grinnell College as the Assistant Director of Alumni Relations for Career Programs.
-He enjoys working with alumni volunteers where he develops unique experiences for alumni and students to connect.
-These experiential learning opportunities include an industry tour, job shadowing, mentoring programs, and other alumni volunteer engagements.
-Although he does not directly use his Iowa State degree today, Nate believes the experiences in the Iowa State Honors Program transformed his path in life.
-Serving a year as an Undergraduate Assistant for the program, and a summer working orientation for the office, helped him realize his true passion for helping college students and working in higher education.
-This discovered passion motivated him to obtain a Master's degree in Higher Education- Student Affairs from the University of Northern Iowa.
-In his free time, Nate enjoys connecting with family and friends, traveling, cooking, volunteering to coach youth sports, and spending time with his wife, Kassie, and their cat.
+Nate Dobbels (B.S., Agriculture Education and International Agriculture '12) currently works for Iowa State University as an academic adviser in the Department of Agricultural Education and Studies.
+Nate advises students, teaches a couple of department-specific courses, and assists with teaching Honors 302.
+Nate believes his experiences in the Iowa State Honors Program transformed his path in life.
+Serving a year as an Undergraduate Assistant for the program and a summer working orientation for the office helped him realize his true passion for helping college students and working in higher education.
+This motivated him to obtain a Master's degree in Higher Education-Student Affairs from the University of Northern Iowa.
+In his free time Nate enjoys connecting with family and friends, traveling, cooking, coaching youth sports, and spending time with his wife, Kassie, and their two dogs and one cat.

 After graduating from ISU, Gregor (BS, EE and Physics, '79) received a Rotary Scholarship.
 He studied for a year at the Semiconductor Institute of the Technische Hochschule Darmstadt, FRG after which he has been fortunate to pursue a career in his chosen field of process and device development of microelectronics.
 Gregor has been a principal engineer with Honeywell, Inc. for close to 24 years where he has focused on characterization of semiconductor devices for aerospace electronics.
 He has been responsible for and directed the development of numerous generations of devices for advanced CMOS process technologies which are used to produce aerospace electronic products.
 Parts manufactured with these processes are used in satellite systems as well as space missions that have flown around Saturn and landed on Mars.
 Gregor's family includes his wife of 34 years, Connie Howard (Journalism, '77), and children, Michael and Laura who are each now pursuing graduate degrees.
 Gregor and Connie continue to enjoy and look forward to future opportunities to travel abroad.